 - Housing: $2,365.
 Our housing expense is getting spendy.
 This category is over 50% of our expense most months.
 There’s not much we can do at this point except moving.
 We’re looking to do that in a year or two.
 This includes mortgage, HOA fees, and property taxes.

 - Groceries: $523.
-Our grocery bill was under control in April (should this be May?).
+Our grocery bill was under control in May.
 I cooked many delicious meals and we ate well this month.
 Check out some pictures.
 Clockwise from top left – Mrs. RB40’s veggie tart.
 This dish looked too beautiful to eat!
 Shoyu Chicken – Hawaii comfort food.
 Uzbekistan’s national dish – Plov with lamb.
 Lastly, Burmese fish curry.
 Oh man, it’s like the UN of chefs here at the RB40 household.
 Follow me on Instagram if you’d like to see more of my unglamorous early retirement lifestyle.

 - Cash: $180.